gulpjs/gulp/docs/API.md

 #### globs
 Type: `String` or `Array`

-Glob or globs to read.
+Glob or array of globs to read.

 #### options
 Type: `Object`